raevskymichail/epi-impute/README.md

 ## Preprocessing

 For preprocessing of scRNA-seq data, please follow the standard processing pipeline to get the expression count matrix, where each row represents a gene and each column represents a cell.
+Epi-Impute supports both raw and normalized data.

-For preprocessing of scATAC-seq data, please first put all the `.bam` files for each cell into a dedicated folder.
-Then run the preprocessing script we provided to get a count matrix and annotations files.
+For scATAC-seq data, please, obtain a count matrix and annotations with preprocessing pipeline you are using.

 ## Requirements